 The same storage and delivery will simultaneously carry the new variety as well.
 The marginal cost enhancement will come off from using more of the current stock to produce the additional unit.
 As such, 10 units of P1 and 15 units of P2 will cost TC2 which will slightly be over 100.
 Although overall, the cost will still be less as compared to producing them separately.
 In short, the overall average unit costUnit CostUnit cost is the total cost (fixed and variable) incurred to produce, store and sell one unit of a product or service.
 It is calculated by adding fixed and variable expense and dividing it by the total number of units produced. of the overall average production will come down.

 - Adopting Flexible Production and Manufacturing Processes – The easiest way is by sharing raw materials and production facilities when producing distinct but related products.
 Companies can quickly and effectively enhance manufacturing processes by taking this route.
 Another means to achieve this is by opting for centralized functions in departments like finance and marketing.

 - Linking the Supply Chain – Integrating vertical supply chain assists in reducing costs and wastage.
 For example, operating multiple businesses under the same entity or having combined management rather than running as separate entities.

-- Acquisition of Companies with Similar Products – MergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share. with horizontal acquisition or strategic acquisitions will help achieve the economies of scope as the company will benefit from synergies due to utilization of similar raw materials, production and assembly lines.
+- Acquisition of Companies with Similar Products – MergersMergersMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
+For example, in 2015, ketchup maker H.J.
+Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm. with horizontal acquisition or strategic acquisitions will help achieve the economies of scope as the company will benefit from synergies due to utilization of similar raw materials, production and assembly lines.

 - Diversification – Companies producing different products using similar inputs and production processes will improve productivity.